-- 2.1 Agreement and Plan of Merger, dated as of February 26, 1996, among First Hawaiian, Inc., ANB Financial Corporation and ANB Acquisition Corporation - 4.1 Certificate of Incorporation of First Hawaiian, Inc. as amended through May 9, 1996 (incorporated by reference to Exhibit 3 of Registrant's Quarterly Report on Form 10-Q, for the quarter ended March 31, 1996) - 4.2 Bylaws of First Hawaiian, Inc. (incorporated by reference to Exhibit 3 of Registrant's Annual Report on Form 10-K for the year ended December 31, 1987) (Commission file number 0-7949) - 5 Opinion of Simpson Thacher & Bartlett regarding the legality of securities being registered - 8.1 Opinion of Simpson Thacher & Bartlett as to tax matters - 8.2 Opinion of Knight, Vale & Gregory, Inc., P.S. as to tax matters - 8.3 Opinion of Knight, Vale & Gregory, Inc., P.S. as to tax matters discussed in the Proxy Statement/Prospectus - 23.1 Consent of Coopers & Lybrand L.L.P. as to financial statements of First Hawaiian, Inc. - 23.2 Consent of Simpson Thacher & Bartlett (contained in exhibits 5 and 8.1) - 23.3 Consent of Knight, Vale & Gregory Inc., P.S. (contained in exhibits 8.2 and 8.3) - 23.4 Consent of Ragen MacKenzie Incorporated (contained in Annex II to the Proxy Statement/Prospectus) - 24 Powers of Attorney - 99.1 Chairman's Letter to Shareholders of ANB Financial Corporation - 99.2 Notice of Annual Meeting of Shareholders of ANB Financial Corporation - 99.3 Form of Proxy for the Annual Meeting of Shareholders of ANB Financial Corporation - 99.4 Opinion of Ragen MacKenzie Incorporated (included as Annex II to the Proxy Statement/Prospectus)
+- 2.1 Agreement and Plan of Merger, dated as of February 26, 1996, among First Hawaiian, Inc., ANB Financial Corporation and ANB Acquisition Corporation - 4.1 Certificate of Incorporation of First Hawaiian, Inc. as amended through May 9, 1996 (incorporated by reference to Exhibit 3 of Registrant's Quarterly Report on Form 10-Q, for the quarter ended March 31, 1996) - 4.2 Bylaws of First Hawaiian, Inc. (incorporated by reference to Exhibit 3 of Registrant's Annual Report on Form 10-K for the year ended December 31, 1987) (Commission file number 0-7949) - 5 Opinion of Simpson Thacher & Bartlett regarding the legality of securities being registered - 8.1 Opinion of Simpson Thacher & Bartlett as to tax matters - 8.2 Opinion of Knight, Vale & Gregory, Inc., P.S. as to tax matters - 23.1 Consent of Coopers & Lybrand L.L.P. as to financial statements of First Hawaiian, Inc. - 23.2 Consent of Simpson Thacher & Bartlett (contained in exhibits 5 and 8.1) - 23.3 Consent of Knight, Vale & Gregory Inc., P.S. (contained in exhibit 8.2) - 23.4 Consent of Ragen MacKenzie Incorporated (contained in Annex II to the Proxy Statement/Prospectus) - 24 Powers of Attorney - 99.1 Chairman's Letter to Shareholders of ANB Financial Corporation - 99.2 Notice of Annual Meeting of Shareholders of ANB Financial Corporation - 99.3 Form of Proxy for the Annual Meeting of Shareholders of ANB Financial Corporation - 99.4 Opinion of Ragen MacKenzie Incorporated (included as Annex II to the Proxy Statement/Prospectus)